jterwilliger30/Crossplatform-Chess-Server/README.md

 # TODO
 - To simplify development, I've made the decision to split off Qt-Chess into a server and two clients who communicate through said server.
 This repo will constitute the server, and a separate repo (doesn't exist yet) will be the cross-platform, lightweight client.

-- Decision... should clients be actual applications written in Qt, or a webpage that communicates with the server
+- Decision... should clients be actual applications written in Qt, or a web browser that communicates with the server over HTTP
 - Remove Qt from this repo... server has no need of GUI.
 - What to do about virtual destructor... probably not needed anymore with shared_ptrs
 - Unicode characters printed by print_board() don't work for Windows... need to check linux as well